 When the Company determines that the carrying value of intangibles may not be recoverable based upon the existence of one or more of the above indicators of impairment and the carrying value of the asset cannot be recovered from projected undiscounted cash flows, the Company records an impairment charge.
 The Company measures any impairment based on a projected discounted cash flow method using a discount rate determined by management to be commensurate with the risk inherent in the current business model.
 Significant management judgment is required in determining whether an indicator of impairment exists and in projecting cash flows.
-The Company did not consider it necessary to record any impairment charges during the three months ended March 31, 2018 and the year ended December 31, 2017, respectively.
+The Company did not consider it necessary to record any impairment charges during the years ended December 31, 2016 and 2015 respectively.

 Property and Equipment

 Property and equipment are carried at historical cost less accumulated depreciation.
 Depreciation is based on the estimated service lives of the depreciable assets and is calculated using the straight-line method.
 Expenditures that increase the value or productive capacity of assets are capitalized.
 Fully depreciated assets are retained in the property and equipment, and accumulated depreciation accounts until they are removed from service.
 When property and equipment are retired, sold or otherwise disposed of, the asset’s carrying amount and related accumulated depreciation are removed from the accounts and any gain or loss is included in operations.
 Repairs and maintenance are expensed as incurred.

 The estimated useful lives of property and equipment are generally as follows: